Go to the Students section

 To become a member, please email Transport@brookes.ac.uk

-Sign up to the University Strava cycling group and see how you stack up against others in the University.
+University Strava cycling group to see how you stack up against others in the University.

 Cycling UK is a national organisation offering a great cycle network, promoting bike events, routes and encouraging active travel.